Road Services - Overlegal truck permit process for crossing King County-owned bridges

 King County bridges

 The county maintains a database of bridge load ratings based on standard AASHTO truck configurations for each bridge.
-These standard AASHTO trucks are shown at the top of King County Load Limited Bridges spreadsheet.
-(707KB .pdf) The capacity of each bridge to carry overlegal loads varies according to the individual bridge and the truck configuration (axle spacing and axle loads.)
+These standard AASHTO trucks are shown at the top of the King County Restricted Bridges list.
+(641KB .pdf) The capacity of each bridge to carry overlegal loads varies according to the individual bridge and the truck configuration (axle spacing and axle loads.)
 County engineers inspect the condition of these bridges on a two-year cycle, with some bridges getting more frequent inspection.
 The engineer may revise the existing posting or initiate new load restrictions on the bridges that are found to have deficiencies that reduce their capacity.

 Who needs a King County overlegal permit?